The decline of popular science journals.

 You do anything else, you’re just another lazy liar, busy lying to the reader, like the rest of the media whores.
 Yes, whores, because the best whores simulate what the client wants, just for money.
 I show you beaucoup good time GI.
 Jigga jigga.
 Plenty boom boom.
 Tell me what you want, I do it.
 I be who you want me to be, baby.
 I love you long time, big time.
 Gimme your five Dollar.

 This decline in the standard of journalism in the popular science journals, is part of the traditional mainstream media’s overall decline.
 It’s now more about the entertainment of 12 year olds and passive people, with an atrophied sense of curiosity.
 Increasingly, that’s its survival mechanism and though it’s a bit pathetic, you can’t blame it.
 That’s all they’ve got left to offer and to be frank, that’s the audience they’ve reduced themselves to.
-The advertising money has mostly moved online, because that’s where the audiences are moving to.
+The advertising money has mostly moved online, because that’s where the audiences who want meat rather than gruel are moving to.

 The huge and winning advantage the science blogosphere has over those dinosaur science journals is money.
 They can make it, we can’t, and paradoxically, that’s precisely what is killing them.